Glost/db_nets_renew_plugin/root/prj/sol/projects/renew2.5source/renew2.5/src/DBNets/README.md

 # DB-Nets Renew Plugin

-The parts of the Renew software tool source code are used.
+Parts of the Renew software tool source code are used in several methods.

 Anton Rigin, Faculty of Computer Science, HSE University, Moscow, Russia, 2019 - 2021.